Homological stability and stable moduli of flat manifold bundles: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my advisor, S\o ren Galatius, for proposing this problem.
 Without his help and his encouragement, this article would have never existed.
 I would also like to thank Oscar Randal-Williams for many helpful discussions, in particular I learned the method of ``relative" spectral sequence from him.
 I also owe Cary Malkiewich for his helpful comments on the proof of \Cref{split}.
 I would like to thank Steve Hurder for pointing out to me that there are more continuously varying secondary classes than I wrote in the first draft.
-I would also like to thank Alexander Kupers for his detailed comments on the first draft to improve the readability of the paper.
+I would also like to thank Alexander Kupers and the referee for their careful reading and detailed comments on the first draft that made me considerably improve the paper.
 This work was supported in part by NSF grants DMS-1105058 and DMS-1405001.